 - (b) Required information.
 A non-registrant disclosure statement must be filed on the form and in the manner prescribed by the city secretary.
 If the applicant, property owner, or purchaser with a property under contract is not an individual, an authorized officer or agent of that person shall file the non-registrant disclosure statement.
-The non-registrant disclosure statement must include, to the extent applicable, the following information: - (1) The full name, telephone number, permanent address, and nature of the business of: - (A) the applicant; - (B) the property owner; and - (C) the purchaser with a property under contract. - (2) The full name, telephone number, permanent address, and nature of the business of the person filing the non-registrant disclosure statement, if different from the applicant, property owner, or purchaser. - (3) The address of the property that is the subject of the designated zoning case [or designated public subsidy matter, whichever applies]. - (4) A description of the designated zoning case [or designated public subsidy matter]. - (5) The name of each city council member or city plan commission member contacted by the applicant, property owner, or purchaser relating to a zoning case [or the name of each city council member contacted by the applicant, property owner, or purchaser relating to a public subsidy matter,] and the type of contact made (in person, telephone call, letter, or electronic mail). - (6) A statement that, by filing the non- registrant disclosure statement, the filer swears or affirms under penalty of perjury that, to the best of the filer's knowledge, all information contained in the non- registrant disclosure statement is true, correct, and complete and includes all information required to be disclosed under this section. - (c) Quarterly disclosure statements.
-Lobbying contacts on a zoning case [or public subsidy matter] made after an initial non-registrant disclosure statement is filed must be reported by the applicant, property owner, or purchaser with a property under contract in quarterly non-registrant disclosure statements.
-A quarterly non-registrant disclosure statement must be filed on the form and in the manner prescribed by the city secretary and must include, with respect to the previous calendar quarter, to the extent applicable, the same information required in Subsection (b) [of this section].
-The non-registrant disclosure statement for the preceding calendar quarter must be filed not earlier than the first day or later than the 15th day of April, July, October, or January.
+The non-registrant disclosure statement must include, to the extent applicable, the following information: - (1) The full name, telephone number, permanent address, and nature of the business of: - (A) the applicant; - (B) the property owner; and - (C) the purchaser with a property under contract. - (2) The full name, telephone number, permanent address, and nature of the business of the person filing the non-registrant disclosure statement, if different from the applicant, property owner, or purchaser. - (3) The address of the property that is the subject of the designated zoning case. - (4) A description of the designated zoning case. - (5) The name of each city council member or city plan commission member contacted by the applicant, property owner, or purchaser relating to a zoning case and the type of contact made (in person, telephone call, letter, [or] electronic mail, etc.). - (6) A statement that, by filing the non-registrant disclosure statement, the filer swears or affirms under penalty of perjury that, to the best of the filer's knowledge, all information contained in the non- registrant disclosure statement is true, correct, and complete and includes all information required to be disclosed under this section. - (c) Quarterly disclosure statements.
+Lobbying contacts on a zoning case made after an initial non-registrant disclosure statement is filed must be reported by the applicant, property owner, or purchaser with a property under contract in quarterly non-registrant disclosure statements.
+A quarterly non-registrant disclosure statement must be filed on the form and in the manner prescribed by the city secretary and must include, with respect to the previous calendar quarter, to the extent applicable, the same information required in Subsection (b).
+The non-registrant disclosure statement for the preceding calendar quarter must be filed not earlier than the first day or later than the 15th day of April, July, October, or January. - (d) No fee.
+No fee will be charged for filing a non-registrant disclosure statement under this section.

-- (d) No fee.
-No fee will be charged for filing a non-registrant disclosure statement under this section. - (e) Exceptions.
+- (e) Exceptions.
 This section does not apply to: - (1) an applicant, property owner, or purchaser with a property under contract who is currently registered with the city as a lobbyist and filing activity reports in accordance with this article; or - (2) a neighborhood association, crime watch group, or homeowner's association or its members when lobbying on a municipal question that affects the group or association as a whole.

 SEC.
-12A-35[15.8].
+12A-35.
 RESTRICTED ACTIVITIES.